Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 \subsection{Wing encountering downward transverse gust}

 Figure~\ref{fig:Lift_DownGust} shows the lift coefficient of a wing encountering a downward gust with and without closed-loop control for reference angles of attack $\alpha^\text{ref.}=5^{\circ}$ and $15^{\circ}$, at $\text{GR}=0.50$.
 The horizontal black line is the reference lift signal.
 As with the cases of upward gust encounters, the $\alpha^\text{ref.}=15^{\circ}$ exhibits a significant gust recovery region transient.
 Since the wing is encountering a downward gust, the lift of the no-control case starts decreasing from its steady-state value at $t U_\infty /c =0.00$.
 Lift continues to decrease in the main gust region until $t U_\infty / c = 1.80$, and then it begins to increase until the wing fully exits the gust.
 For the $\alpha^\text{ref.}=5^{\circ}$, the wing's lift returns to steady state once the wing fully exits the gust, while for the $\alpha^\text{ref.}=15^{\circ}$, the wing experiences a significant lift transient in the gust recovery region.
-While the lift transient of the upward gust was characterized with an initial dip followed by a secondary peak in lift, the downward gust encounter only exhibits a peak in lift in the gust recovery region.
+While the lift transient of the upward gust was characterized with an initial dip followed by a secondary peak in lift, the downward gust encounter exhibits a peak without a prior dip in lift.
+It is important to note that a lift dip is observed after $t U_\infty /c =8.00$, but the measurement domain of the towing tank facility did not extend far enough to adequately investigate this region.
 The flowfields presented in this section will shed light on the reasons behind the unique lift response of the downward-gust recovery region.
 The lift of the wing with closed-loop control experiences oscillations within the gust region like those presented in the other cases.
 As the wing enters the gust, it experiences a dip in lift followed by a peak as the wing reacts to the downward gust.
 Within the center region of the gust, the wing experiences minimal excursions from the reference lift.
 As the wing exits the gust, it experiences another transient.
 The lift peaks and then dips as the wing reacts to the change in flow conditions it perceives upon exiting the gust.
 The $\alpha^\text{ref.}=15^{\circ}$ case performs worse than the $\alpha^\text{ref.}=5^{\circ}$ case, which indicates that the proportional control's ability to regulate the lift may decline at higher angles of attack.
 The lift of the wing with closed-loop control remains close to the reference lift in the gust recovery region, similar to the case of upward gust encounters, indicating that the controller is good at mitigating the gust recovery region transients independent of the gust's direction.

 Figure~\ref{fig:Kinematics_DownGust} presents the corresponding angle of attack $\alpha$ and pitch rate $\dot{\alpha}$ for closed-loop-control experiments.
 In contrast to the previous cases presented, the wing in the downward gust pitches up and then pitches down.
 Since the downward gust leads to a reduction in lift, the wing pitches up to compensate for this reduction.
 In the case of $\alpha^\text{ref.}=5^{\circ}$, the wing returns to its steady-state angle of attack once it exits the gust.
 In addition, the pitch rate $\dot{\alpha}$ oscillates about the steady state outside of the gust region as a reaction to minor oscillations in lift outside of the gust.
 In the case of $\alpha^\text{ref.}=15^{\circ}$, the wing maintains an angle of attack lower than the reference angle when the wing exits the gust.
 The lower reference angle of attack compensates for the secondary lift peak in this case.